Engineering Design - MEng – Faculty of Engineering

 Recommended 16 months full-time (minimum 12 months and maximum 24 months) or 40 months part-time (domestic only).

 The program is led by Robert Fleisig, an award-winning educator, engineering designer and expert in health technology.
-He is passionate about teaching an empathetic and user-centred approach to design to identify the root of a problem and design an elegant and effective solution to problems.
+He is passionate about teaching an empathetic and a human-centred approach to engineering design.

 Admission requirements